deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 The 'galera-info' option prevents problems during the uuid request (which will always return 0).
 If this option is not specified, incremental restorations won't be possible.

+!!! info

-{{< alert context="info" text="For databases containing only InnoDB tables, it's possible to have no blocking at all during the lock by adding the '--no-lock' option." />}}
+    For databases containing only InnoDB tables, it's possible to have no blocking at all during the lock by adding the '--no-lock' option.

 #### Restoration